View Viola DiRenzo's Obituary on RepublicanHerald.com and share memories

 She was a member of St. John the Baptist Church, Pottsville, and the former St. Barbara Church of Minersville.
 She was the owner of DiRenzo Florist, Minersville.

-In addition to her parents and her husband, Pasquale "Patsy" DiRenzo, she was preceded in death by her brothers, Anthony and Joseph DeFalco; sisters, Theresa D'Attilio and Angie Murphy.
+In addition to her parents and her husband, Pasquale "Patsy" DiRenzo, she was preceded in death by her brothers, Anthony and Joseph DeFalco; sisters, Theresa D'Attilio and Angie Murphy and Mary Skavinsky.

-Viola is survived by a daughter, Maria, wife of Nicholas Quinn, with whom she resided following her husband's death in 2011; a son, Patrick A. DiRenzo.
-She is also survived by grandchildren, Nicholas and Gabriella Quinn, Patrick DiRenzo, Danelle Lazarchick; great-grandchildren, nieces and nephews.
+Viola is survived by a daughter, Maria, wife of Nicholas Quinn, with whom she resided following her husband's death in 2011; a son, Patrick A., husband of Geraldine (DeBias) DiRenzo.
+She is also survived by grandchildren, Nicholas and Gabriella Quinn, Patrick DiRenzo and Danelle Lazarchick; great-grandchildren, nieces and nephews.

 All services shall be held privately at the convenience of the family.
-Interment will be in Saint Barbara Cemetery.
-Mahal-Ritzel Funeral Home Inc., Minersville , is entrusted with the arrangements.
+Interment will be in St. Barbara Cemetery.
+Mahal-Ritzel Funeral Home Inc., Minersville, is entrusted with the arrangements.

 Sign the guest book at